choccccy/exegesis-site/src/content/reference/Nchọ.md

 Uncapitalized, elliptical, slides between terse operational and casual banter.
 Bandies slang and mission-shorthand liberally.

 ## Mission Role
-Expedition handyman, jack of all trades (master of none).
+Logistics specialist.
 Often takes a leadership role, but only as far as completing the task at hand, happy to acquiesce command.
-Talented mechanic/medic, particularly with limited resources
+Talented mechanic/medic, particularly with limited resources.

 ## Social Role
 Anchor and pressure-valve for the crew; banter and presence hold groups together.

 ## Inner Circle
 - **mkpụrụobi mepụta** - Familiar AI
+- **Victor Three November** - BFFwB